 How can I be certain it will work?
-Can EFT really help me and my partner to get back to the kind of relationship I want?
+Can couples counselling really help me and my partner to get back to the kind of relationship I want?

-So… While I can’t guarantee you results, I can offer you one of the best chances you’re going to find in South Devon for saving your marriage.
+So… While I can’t guarantee your results, I can offer you one of the best chances you’re going to find in South Devon for saving your marriage.

 But don’t take my word for it.

-Reliable research has shown EFT to give a 70 to 75% recovery rate in 10 to 12 session.
-And retests of couples at 3 months, 6 months and two years show stable results and in some cases even improved results.
+Reliable research has shown the evidence-focused approach I use offers a 70 to 75% recovery rate in 10 to 12 sessions.
+And retests of couples at 3 months, 6 months, and two years show stable results and in some cases even improved results.

 What makes your approach so much better than other relationship therapy models?

-A lot of people do couples therapy without getting trained, and a lot of couples therapy is offered without rigorous research behind it.
-As a result most therapists have no real idea or training in how to work with couples – especially ‘difficult’ ones.
+A lot of therapists offer couples therapy without getting trained, and a lot of couples therapy is offered without rigorous research behind it.
+As a result, most therapists have no real idea or training in how to work with couples – especially ‘difficult’ ones.